chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/archmage.md

 aliases: ["Archmage"]
 ---
 # Archmage
 *Source: Monster Manual p.
-342, Journeys through the Radiant Citadel.
+342, Eberron: Rising from the Last War, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Archmages are powerful (and usually quite old) spellcasters dedicated to the study of the arcane arts.
 Benevolent ones counsel kings and queens, while evil ones rule as tyrants and pursue lichdom.
 Those who are neither good nor evil sequester themselves in remote towers to practice their magic without interruption.